SEAT Leon Cupra (2014-2021) review - more excitement than a Golf GTI?

-The underlying make-up was good right from the start; it was an early adopter of the Volkswagen Group’s MQB platform (and that’s the first and last time we’ll utter those three letters together), utilised the excellent Audi-designed EA888 2-litre turbocharged engine and put them together in a sharp package wrapped in then SEAT lead designer Luc Donckerwolke sheet metal.
+Of course the underlying make-up was good right from the start; it was an early adopter of the Volkswagen Group’s MQB platform (and that’s the first and last time we’ll utter those three letters together), utilised the excellent Audi-designed EA888 2-litre turbocharged engine and put them together in a sharp package wrapped in then SEAT lead designer Luc Donckerwolke styling.

 What only made the package more interesting was SEAT’s tendency to pair high-output versions of that engine with simpler, lighter front-wheel-drive drivetrains than its Golf R and Audi S3 cousins, all backed up by chunky brakes and limited-slip differentials.

-In 2020, the range has somewhat reduced to just the front-wheel-drive Cupra hatchback and all-wheel-drive Cupra ST estate, both sharing the same turbocharged four-pot and seven-speed dual-clutch automatic in subtly different specs.
-A limited-edition Cupra R Estate is also available (for the moment) and is the pick of the range when fitted with the optional Abt tuning kit which we’ll go into in more detail later.
+Towards the end, the range reduced to just the front-wheel-drive Cupra five-door hatchback and all-wheel-drive Cupra ST estate, both sharing the same turbocharged four-pot and seven-speed dual-clutch automatic in subtly different specs.
+A limited-edition Cupra R Estate was also available (for the moment) and was the pick of the range when fitted with the optional Abt tuning kit which we’ll go into in more detail later.